Goldfish, without any doubt, classify among the variety of fish that are kept as a pet by people for decades now.

 Acclimate Your Goldfish To Their Aquarium

 Now that you have bought yourself a new Goldfish, quarantined it, and such.
-Now it is time to add it into the tank, and for that, you must prepare it properly.
+Now it is time to add it to the tank, and for that, you must prepare it properly.
 (Explore resources and tips on how to start a fish tank.)

 I am summarizing the tank preparation task in this Section.
 Fill it with clean tap water.
 Add de-chlorinator and measure the current levels of nitrites, ammonia, and heavy metal and wait until the water filters have done their job of reducing these elements for you.